-Single location in the municipality of Escherndorf (Maindreieck area) in the German production area of Franken.
-In 1688, the site "Am Lumpen" was less than one hectare in size.
-Today's size was achieved by adding the three sites Bergsteig, Katzensteig and Oelgrube in 1912, as well as further changes during the land consolidation in 1970.
-The name most likely derives from the poor appearance that this slope, always threatened by erosion, used to offer after heavy rainfall.
-The very steep vineyards facing the Main River from southeast to south-southwest at an altitude of 190 to 270 meters above sea level, with a slope gradient of 40 to 75%, extend in a wide arc around the community of Escherndorf.
-They comprise 37 hectares of vineyards on shell limestone soils with deposits of Lettenkeuper and loess loam layers in the western part.
+single vineyard in the municipality of Escherndorf (Maindreieck area) in the German wine-growing region of Franconia.
+In 1688, the site "Am Lumpen" was less than one hectare in size, the current size was achieved by adding the three sites Bergsteig, Katzensteig and Oelgrube in 1912 and further changes during the land consolidation in 1970.
+The name most likely goes back to the poor appearance that this slope, always threatened by washing out, used to offer after heavy downpours.
+The very steep vineyards, which face the Main River from the south-east to the south-south-west at an altitude of 190 to 270 metres above sea level with a slope gradient of 40 to 75%, extend in a wide arc around the municipality of Escherndorf.
+They cover 37 hectares of vineyards on shell limestone soils with intercalations of Lettenkeuper and loess loam layers in the western part.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen